joernheissler/pvss/doc/math/operations/initialization.rst

 Initialization
 --------------

-Choose a prime order group :math:`G_q` in which computing discrete logarithms is infeasible.
+Choose a prime order group :math:`G_q` of order :math:`q` in which computing discrete logarithms is infeasible.
 Also choose four distinct generators :math:`g_0,g_1,G_0,G_1` for it.

 No party must know the discrete logarithm of any generator with respect to any other.
 Therefore those